+Given that the numbers $T$ of exposures and $L$ of spectral channels are limited, the empirical covariance estimates $\widehat{\M C}^\spat_n$ and $\widehat{\M C}^\spec_n$ (indifferently $\widehat{\M C}_n$ in the following) are very noisy (when $T \simeq K$ or $L_{\text{eff}} \simeq K$) and can be even rank-deficient (in particular when $T < K$ or $L_{\text{eff}} < K$).
+To reduce the estimation error on $\widehat{\M C}_n$ and ensure its definite-positiveness, shrinkage techniques combine the maximum likelihood estimator with another estimator of smaller variance \citep{ledoit2004well}.
+Like in our previous works \citep{flasseur2018exoplanet,flasseur2020paco,flasseur2021rexpaco,flasseur2023combining,flasseur2024deep}, we consider the convex combination between the low-bias/high-variance sample covariance $\widehat{\M C}_n$ and a high-bias/low-variance matrix $\widehat{\M F}_n$:

-\begin{proof} The derivation of the shrinkage factor is based on \cite{chen2010shrinkage} and is given in \cite{flasseur2018exoplanet}, appendix A. The equivalent number of terms was first introduced in \cite{flasseur2020robustness}. \end{proof} \end{prop} The estimator $\widetilde{\M C}_n$ defined in Proposition \ref{prop:shrink} shrinks off-diagonal values of $\widehat{\M C}_n$ towards 0 (by multiplication by the factor $1-\tilde{\rho}_n$) and leaves diagonal values unchanged (i.e., the variances).
-Beyond reducing the estimation error, the shrinkage estimator also ensures that $\widetilde{\M C}_n$ is positive definite, which is essential in section \ref{sec:recons} since the cost function that is minimized to perform image reconstruction involves the inverse of the covariance matrix.
-Compared to other covariance matrix regularization strategies such as diagonal loading (i.e., adding a fraction of the identity matrix $\epsilon\M I$ to $\widehat{\M C}_n$), Proposition \ref{prop:shrink} is attractive because it is data-driven: it adapts to the fluctuations observed in the data and the number of samples.
-It is thus well-suited to imaging systems suffering from non-stationary perturbations.
+with $\widehat{\M F}_n=\mathrm{Diag}(\widehat{\M C}_n)$ a diagonal matrix such that $[\widehat{\M F}_n]_{i,i}=[\widehat{\M C}_n]_{i,i}$, $\widetilde{\rho}_n\in[0,1]$, and $\gamma$ a factor introduced to compensate for the fact that $\widehat{\M C}$ is a biased estimate of the true (and unknown) covariance $\M C$.
+The estimator $\widetilde{\M C}_n$ defined in Eq. (\ref{eq:shrinkageformulageneral}) shrinks off-diagonal values (i.e., the covariances) of $\widehat{\M C}_n$ towards 0 (by multiplication by the factor $1-\widetilde{\rho}_n$) and leaves diagonal values (i.e., the sample variances) unchanged.
+By controlling the shrinkage amount, hyper-parameter $\widetilde{\rho}_n$ plays a critical role as it set a bias-variance trade-off.
+Compared to other regularization techniques such as diagonal loading (i.e., adding a small fraction of the identity matrix to $\widehat{\M C}_n$), definition (\ref{eq:shrinkageformulageneral}) is attractive because it is data-driven: it locally adapts to the fluctuations observed in the non-stationary data and to the number of samples (in particular, we have $L_{\text{eff}} \neq L$ on the borders of the field of view).
+Such a shrinkage estimator is thus well-suited to imaging systems suffering from non-stationary perturbations.

-To apply Proposition \ref{prop:shrink}, the true mean $\V \mu_n$ and scale factors $\sigma_{n,t}$ are replaced by their estimates, which requires that the estimation error on these parameters be low.
-The expression of $\widetilde{\M C}_n$ is general, it does not include the specific structure of our problem, namely, the spatio-spectral separability.
-Before specializing the expression of the shrinkage covariance estimator to this structure, we give in Proposition \ref{prop:lossequiv} an equivalent definition of the shrinkage estimator.

-\begin{prop}[Loss function associated to the shrinkage covariance estimator] \\ The shrinkage covariance matrix estimator $\widetilde{\M C}_n$ defined in Proposition \ref{prop:shrink} is the minimizer of a modified Gaussian co-log-likelihood: